guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

 <a id="Documenting-Pagination-in-API-reference"></a>
 ## Documenting Pagination in API Reference

 1. **Introduction to Pagination:** Documentation should provide an overview of pagination and its importance in retrieving large datasets efficiently.
-It should also explain why pagination is necessary and how it enhances the usability of the API.

 2. **Pagination Parameters:** Documentation should describe the pagination parameters supported by the API, including:
    - `page`: specifying the page number to retrieve.